AckerlyXu/heima/articles/app-service-web/cdn-websites-with-cdn.md

 The alternative is to determine which content to serve from Azure CDN on a case-by-case basis in your Azure web app.
 To that end, you have already seen how to access individual content files from the CDN endpoint.
 I will show you how to serve a specific controller action through the CDN endpoint in [Serve content from controller actions through Azure CDN](#serve-content-from-controller-actions-through-azure-cdn).

-## <a name="configure-caching-options-for-static-files-in-your-azure-web-app"></a> Configure caching options for static files in your Azure web app
+## Configure caching options for static files in your Azure web app
 With Azure CDN integration in your Azure web app, you can specify how you want static content to be cached in the CDN endpoint.
 To do this, open *Web.config* from your ASP.NET project (e.g. **cdnwebapp**) and add a `<staticContent>` element to `<system.webServer>`.
 The XML below configures the cache to expire in 3 days.

     <system.webServer>